 Fish Limits on the Rivers

 The harvest limits seem to change everytime we are there and they vary by river.
 Check online for limits before you fish.
-Last year we could only keep one Silver after the 15th of September.
+Last year we could only keep one Silver after the 15th of September and two Silvers before that date.